 - Université Laval, Québec City, Canada.

-Upon completion of the programme you will receive both a Birmingham degree and a Certificat de Droit Français from the Universities of Bordeaux, Paris and Strasbourg and a Licence en Droit from the University of Orléans.
+Upon completion of the programme you will receive both a Birmingham degree and a Certificat de Droit Français from the Universities of Bordeaux, Paris and Strasbourg.

 I've gained so much from this opportunity to discover another culture, and becoming fluent in another language has really helped me in interviews with law firms.
 Another language is a skill that large law firms in particular look for, but they are also looking for the independence, maturity and insight that you will gain from a year abroad.
 (Zoe Sivelle, 2011 Graduate)